About Lower Division Placement and Pointe

 Levels 1 & 1B and 2 & 2B

+Level 3 is also designed as a two-year progression (see above).
 In Level 3, dancers will take prepointe to prepare them for pointe work.
 Each dancer is evaluated individually regarding pointe readiness.
 Taking prepointe does not guarantee that a dancer will progress to pointe shoes within the same year.
 Training en pointe is an advanced technique which requires dancers to have mastery of ballet concepts and control of their posture and coordination.
-For a student who does not have this mastery, the potential risks of physical injury are real and SWBT takes pointe training and the physical safety of students seriously.
+For a student who does not have this mastery, the potential risks of physical injury are real, and SWBT takes pointe training and the physical safety of students seriously.
 Instructors consider bone development, strength, technical skill, core stability, and emotional maturity when assessing pointe readiness.
+Dancers are given a prepointe exercise checklist to complete at home to supplement their technical training in class.

 Any questions or concerns about pointe training should be discussed with the School Director.